MicrosoftDocs/appcenter-docs/docs/sdk/auth/ios.md

 > Adding new user attributes will not update users that signed up before updating the settings.
 > For existing users, the new selected fields will thus be missing from the tokens.

-Once the tenant is configured and the application has retrieved the ID token or the access token, it can be decoded like this:
+Once you have configured the tenant and the application has retrieved the ID token or the access token, you can decode the user profile information.
+Please see the example code snippets on how to decode the user profile information for **Display name** and **Email Addresses**:

 ```objc
 NSString *idToken = userInformation.idToken;